 - 38 Disconnect the leads from the spark plugs and remove the distributor cap.
 Disconnect the distributor multi plug. - 39 The remainder of the removal and the refitting sequence is the same as described for carburettor engines in paragraphs 11 to 26 inclusive.

-1.4 CFI (Central Fuel Injection) and 1.6 EFI (Electronic Fuel Injection) engines wiring to facilitate cylinder head removal, with reference to the appropriate Sections of Chapters 4 and 5.
+1.4 CFI (Central Fuel Injection) and 1.6 EFI (Electronic Fuel Injection) engines

-- 40 Disconnect the battery negative lead. - Disconnect all relevant hoses, pipes and
+- 40 Disconnect the battery negative lead. - 41 Disconnect all relevant hoses, pipes and

 7.23b Tightening the cylinder head bolts